 Where can I go for advice and support?

-Contact your landlord and they will provide advice and support to help you plan for these changes.
+Contact your landlord and they will provide advice and support.